cloudfoundry/diego-notes/proposals/go-modules-migrations.md

 - `GOPATH` in `.envrc` is removed
 - Release is using Go 1.16+
 - `GO111MODULE` is unset
-- When we `ag GOPATH`, all results should be converted/removed including doc including docs
+- When we `ag GOPATH`, all results should be converted/removed including docs